PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 The Tailor just stood there, just inside the doorway.
 Tom wanted him to move, feeling a rising anxiety from blocking the doorway so conspicuously.
 She slid off The Tailor's shoulders.
 Two people approached as she landed on the floor behind him.
 She partially watched from behind him; a large, burley man with a tall thin boy straddling just behind him.

-"Hello again", The Tailor said cheerfylly to the burley man.
+"Hello again", The Tailor said cheerfully to the burley man.

 He responded with a grunt.
 "You're back again, too soon."